Join to apply for the

 Be Yourself

-The University of Melbourne is an Equal Opportunity Employer and a child-safe organisation.
+The University of Melbourne is an Equal Prospect Employer and a child-safe organisation.
 We are committed to creating an inclusive and equitable workplace where all individuals feel valued, respected, and have the opportunity to thrive regardless of gender identity, ethnicity, sexual orientation, disability, age, being a parent or having caring responsibilities.

 The University of Melbourne is committed to fostering a barrier-free and inclusive recruitment process.
 We are dedicated to providing reasonable adjustments for candidates throughout the application and interview stages, including accessible document formats and alternative application methods.
-To discuss your specific requirements, please feel free to contact Bec Tucker - 0416 888 299 or send an email titled 'Reasonable Adjustments' to hr-careers@unimelb.edu.au.
-You can find more information for applicants requiring reasonable adjustments on our Careers website: https://about.unimelb.edu.au/careers
+To discuss your specific requirements, please feel free to contact Bec Tucker - or send an email titled 'Reasonable Adjustments' to You can find more information for applicants requiring reasonable adjustments on our Careers website: and Torres Strait Islander Applicants

 We aspire to be the University of choice for Indigenous Australians, with unprecedented investment to attract, nurture and retain Aboriginal and Torres Strait Islander students and staff.
 Tangible support through a range of programs and initiatives will ensure that you personally succeed and flourish while at the University of Melbourne.

-If you are a member of an Aboriginal and/or Torres Strait Islander community and would like any support, please feel free to contact our Indigenous Employment & Development team via email at oied-hr@unimelb.edu.au.
+For further information, including our Indigenous strategy please visit - you are a member of an Aboriginal and/or Torres Strait Islander community and would like any support, please feel free to contact our Indigenous Employment & Development team via email at

 Working at the University - what you need to know